Soaps and Detergent Soaps and Detergent Manufacturers

 Mentioned below are some factors, on the basis of which we can differentiate soaps and detergents -

 Although both are surfactants (or surface active agents that means a washing compound, which mixes with grease and water), soaps and detergents are not the same thing.
-Soaps are manufactured using natural materials while detergents are generally synthetic that were developed during World War II, when oils used to make soap were scarce.
+Soap manufacturing process is different from that of detergent making.
+Soaps are usually manufactured using natural materials while detergents are generally synthetic that were developed during World War II, when there was scarcity of oils that are used to make soaps.

 However, some manufacturers use beef tallow (fat), in soap making, as this is an unused byproduct of meat processing, which can be obtained very cheaply.
 While saponified beef tallow can be used to make a satisfactory soap, there are some substances in tallow, which that do not saponify, and may cause acne and skin breakouts.